It's like riding a bicycle, isn't it?

 Player to avoid: Callum Wilson - What a difference the 91st minute can make.
 After 90 minutes of action, interest in Callum Wilson for fantasy was non-existent.
 One stoppage-time poke later, he is the highest-scoring forward on your transfer page.
 I preferred Josh King before the season started and still do, projecting him at around a dozen goals while Wilson is a few behind.
 If you started the season with Wilson, good on you.
 I would not suggest a rush to remove him.
 But he is not a bandwagon I want to step on.

 TOP CAPTAIN CHOICES

 That's it from me this week folks.
-Please, bear in mind much can change between the publishing of this column and the FPL deadline on Tuesday.
-Remember, some injuries are not revealed until just before the deadline, and with the quick turnaround from the weekend and holiday distractions, there is less injury news to guide us than usual, so prepare for one of your substitutes perhaps getting into your XI this week.
+Please, bear in mind much can change between the publishing of this column and the FPL deadline on Saturday.
+Remember, some injuries are not revealed until just before the deadline.
 Always try to refrain from executing your transfers for as long as possible to avoid wasting it on a player who turns out to have had a problem in training.
 That said, if you only have just enough money for the player you are looking to bring in and that player is at risk of rising in price, then sometimes you need to take a calculated risk and hope the fantasy gods will be kind to you.